Matthew F. Amati

-I'm Matthew F. Amati, a science fiction, fantasy, and other-things writer living in the far North.
-About 50 of my short stories have appeared in print or online (see below) and I have two novels that you can get hold of right now if you like.
+I'm Matthew F. Amati, a science fiction, fantasy, and other-things writer.
+About 50 of my short stories have appeared in print or online and I have some books.
 I'm an occasional drop-in at Armadillocon in Austin TX, I do editorial work for the mighty Space Squid, and sometimes I can be seen dropping things off the moon onto the heads of people who type two spaces after a period.

 Smildrin with a Cauldron (Dragon Gems Anthology, Summer 2024)